 After drinking 4-6 units of alcohol, your brain and nervous system starts to be affected.
-It will begin to affect the part of your brain that's associated with judgement and decision making, causing you to be more reckless and uninhibited.
+It begins to affect the part of your brain associated with judgement and decision making, causing you to be more reckless and uninhibited.

-The alcohol will also impair the cells in your nervous system, making you feel light-headed and adversely affecting your reaction time and co-ordination.
+The alcohol also impairs the cells in your nervous system, making you feel light-headed and adversely affecting your reaction time and co-ordination.